 Major of Social Welfare & Sociology

-The Major in Social Welfare encompasses both sociology, which systematically understands society and empirically surveys and analyzes it through theoretical knowledge, which scientifically analyzes and explains social phenomenon, and social welfare studies, which connects and integrates social welfare related professional knowledge and technology, enabling proper application in the field.
-Based on the virtues of social welfare, we train professionals that can implement professional knowledge with a sense of duty, connecting it to the practice of social welfare, and based on this, enable students to acquire a national level certification, the 2nd Grade Social Worker.
-And by passing a national examination it is possible to acquire the 1st Social Worker, and with training it is even possible to acquire the 2nd Psychiatric Social Worker.
-This way, we cultivate professionals with the capability to identify social structures and changes empirically through social perspectives, and the use of knowledge and survey learning of social phenomenon, while at the same time, we teach students to acquire the nationally accredited Social Survey Analyst.
+Based on the virtues of Social Welfare, we train professionals that can implement professional knowledge with a sense of duty, connecting it to the practices of Social Welfare.
+This Major enables students to acquire a national level certification, a 2nd Grade Social Worker.
+By passing the national examination it is possible to acquire certification as a 1st Social Worker and a 2nd Psychiatric Social Worker.
+Our program is designed to develop students’ abilities to identify social structures and changes empirically through social perspectives, and to use the knowledge and survey in order to analyze social phenomenon.
+Students are simultaneously taught to acquire the nationally accredited Social Survey Analyst.